Anchorsify/Anchorsify.github.io/_projects/Doton.md

 This technique causes the ground surrounding the enemy to spiral inwards on itself, burying them alive or crushing them.
 This technique is capable of causing quite a bit of damage to the area.
 This technique is much more damaging if used in rocky mountainous areas, or inside a cave.

  - Chakra: 26
- - Damage: 28d12*1
+ - Damage: 28d12
  - Range: 25
  - Area: 15
  - Speed: 20
  - Seal Speed: 18
  - Tags: Blunt, Area of Effect, Ground

 Effects: Anyone hit by this technique suffers a Stun and Immobilization Penalty equal to the amount their defensive roll failed by, to a maximum of Stun 8 and -8 Immobilization.
-The Immobility lasts until they leave the area, though it reduces over time as normal for Immobility penalties, and the affected area has all other terrain-based effects removed.
+The Immobility penalty lasts until they leave the affected area (and does not fade naturally over time), which has all other terrain-based effects removed.

 If someone uses a defense which does not require a roll, and takes damage from this technique, they instead make a status roll (and take both the Stun and Immobility penalty if they fail, as described above).
 If used in a cave, the Stun and Immobilization penalty is always 8.

 #### --( Doryuu Taiga - Earth Flow River )--
 You cause a long stretch of nearby ground to become mud and slide your opponents down a torrenting river of rocks and dirt, spewing them out at the end.
 This often leaves people hurt, and disoriented!